You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 Iron Bowl Workshop Details

-Day 1: Thursday, September 25 3:00 PM – 7:00 PM
+Day 1: Thursday, September 24 3:00 PM – 7:00 PM (Optional, if you'd like to get an early start)

-Day 2: Friday, September 26 10:00 AM – 8:00 PM
+Day 2: Friday, September 25 10:00 AM – 8:00 PM

 This workshop is perfect for all skill levels and offers a unique opportunity to create a personalized iron bowl.
 The culmination of your hard work will be showcased at the spectacular Iron Pour Fire Performance, where your mold, poured with molten metal will create a stunning piece of art.